GenReid/Bellabeat-Case-Study-/README.md

 I will be working with the files: DailyActigity_merged, Dailycalories_merged, dailyintensities_merged, dailysteps_merged, sleepday_merged, weightloginfor_merged.

 <!-- PROCESS -->
 ## PROCESS
+I will be using Excel Spreadsheets, SQL and Tableau

+### Cleaning data steps
+    •
 <!-- ANALYZE -->
 ## ANALYZE